SAP-samples/automation-pilot-examples/mass-stop-start-cf-apps/README.md

 * *user* - Email or ID of your technical user
 * *password* - Password of your technical user
 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids
-* *excludedSpaces* - Technical names of the Cloud Foundry spaces in which the applications should not be started/stopped
+* *excludedSpaces* - Technical names of the Cloud Foundry spaces in which the applications should not be started/stopped.
+Example value: `["prod-1", "prod-2"]`

+:information_source: Most of the needed information is available in your subaccount's *Overview* page under *Cloud Foundry Environment*.

 As mentioned before, Automation Pilot allows executions to be automatically triggered on regular intervals - hourly, daily, weekly, monthly or yearly.
 We can create two [Scheduled Executions](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/96863a2380d24ba4bab0145bbd78e411.html) - one to stop all applications after working hours and another to start them up again on the next morning.